mgussekloo/laravel-facet-filter/README.md

 ```

-To let the user select facets you will have to update the filter.
+To let the user select facets you will have to update the $filter.
 In most cases by setting the query parameter(s).
 You could use something like a form submit or AJAX request.
 The example below uses Laravel Livewire's wire:model directive.

 ``` html